bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## Adobe (InDesign & Photoshop)

-Adobe InDesign is a common publishing software, and Photoshop has many capabilities for making quality images for our ebooks. **Download** from Self Service (in your Applications directory).
+Adobe InDesign is a common publishing software suite, and Photoshop has many capabilities for making quality images for our ebooks. **Download** from Self Service (in your Applications directory).
 Click here for setup...

 <hr />